Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Creating an order with a larger orderID in the same trading history slot

-See [Order Aliasing](#Order-Aliasing) how the trading history is stored.
+Please see [Trading History](#Trading-History) to see how the trading history is stored.
 If an order with a larger orderID is used in a ring settlement at the same trading history slot as a previous order, the previous order is automatically cancelled.

 ### The DEX removes the order in the order-book